-However, these dual-input contacts from different source field contacts double the Hamming distance of a substation wiring failure.
+Dual-input contacts do not influence the effect of source IED, network, or destination IED component failure.
+However, these dual-input contacts from different source field contacts reduce the impact of a substation wiring failure.

 PD2A and DPTD in both Fig. 4(b) and Fig. 4(c) calculate message quality to confirm successful receipt from PD1A.
-DPTD sends this status to PD2A so that its protection logic can determine the status of the dual primary trip signal exchange.
+DPTD sends this status to PD2A so that its protection logic can determine the status of the dual-primary trip signal exchange.

-2.3 Traditional Redundancy Protocols and Duplication Methods
+C. Traditional Redundancy Protocols and Duplication Methods

 Rather than improve the STA and network topology, many IED manufacturers have chosen to promote a variety of message duplication techniques that require a substantial amount of additional Ethernet hardware.
-This effort is an attempt to provide lossless signal exchange during failure and recovery of links and Ethernet middlebox hardware [5].
+This effort is an attempt to provide lossless signal exchange during failure and recovery of links and Ethernet middlebox hardware [6].
 It is also largely the result of a common perception that middleboxes are inexpensive and subject to poor mean time between failure (MTBF) numbers.
 In addition to the process of redundant GOOSE publications after a change of state, four methods are currently available to quickly overcome failures or create duplicate or redundant messages:

-- IEEE 802.1D STAs
+- IEEE 802.1D STAs.

-- IEEE 802.1Q message redundancy
+- IEEE 802.1Q message redundancy.

-- IEC 62439-3 message duplication protocols-HSR and PRP
+- IEC 62439-3 message duplication protocols (HSR and PRP).

-- OpenFlow 1.3 software-defined networking
+- OpenFlowTM 1.3 SDN.

-Software-defined network (SDN) technology is a recently available technology that offers substationhardened components and has the potential to dramatically improve digital messaging.
+SDN technology has been used in IT systems for years, and now SDN technology has become available that offers substation-hardened components and has the potential to dramatically improve digital messaging.

-2.3.1 Fast STAs
+1) Fast STAs